Fitness Testing

 equipment required: goniometer with extended arms and spirit level (optional), and a firm table.

-- description / procedure: The subject lies supine, head back and arms across the chest.
-The hip is passively flexed until the thigh is vertical (use the spirit level if available).
+procedure: The subject lies supine, head back and arms across the chest.
+The hip is passively flexed until the thigh is vertical (use a spirit level if available).
 Maintain this thigh position throughout the test, with the opposite leg in a fully extended position.
 The foot of the leg being tested is kept relaxed, while the leg is actively straightened until the point when the thigh begins to move from the vertical position.
 The thigh angle at this point is recorded.

 Related Pages